 Do I have tinnitus?

 Is there noise in your ears?
 In your head?
 Ringing?
 Buzzing?
 Whooshing?
 Hissing?
 These sounds are all commonly referred to as tinnitus.
-A leading company that works with tinnitus estimates that around 250 million people worldwide suffer from tinnitus!
+A leading company which works with this phenomenon estimates that around 250 million people worldwide experience this problem!
 You may be wondering…what exactly is this sound in your head?
 Tinnitus is the perception of sound with no external sound source.
 If you can’t quite recall if you have ever experienced this, think back to a time you attended a loud concert or event.
 Did you feel your ears were ringing after you left?
 Were they still ringing the next day?
 This is called tinnitus.
 Some people have it temporarily after one particular loud event or some experience it regularly on and off.
 Some individuals experience constant tinnitus – their ears are always ringing!

 Why do I have tinnitus?